wamdam/backy2/docs/source/backup.rst

   snapshot.
 As rbd snapshots have no date assigned, it's the last one from ``rbd snap ls … | sort``.
 * If none is found, an initial backup is performed.
-* If there is a rbd snapshot, backy2 is asked if it has a *version* of this snapshot.
+* If there is a rbd snapshot, benji is asked if it has a *version* of this snapshot.
 If not, an initial_backup is performed.
-* If backy2 has a *version* of this snapshot, a *diff* file is created via ``rbd diff --whole-object <new snapshot> --from-snap <old snapshot> --format=json``.
+* If benji has a *version* of this snapshot, a *diff* file is created via ``rbd diff --whole-object <new snapshot> --from-snap <old snapshot> --format=json``.
-* backy2 then backs up according to changes found in this diff file.
+* benji then backs up according to changes found in this diff file.

 So this script can be called each day (or even multiple times a day) and will automatically keep only one snapshot and create forward-differential backups.